Frequently Asked Questions

-A. Seniors (65+) and Children (18 and younger) NEVER pay anything out of pocket for the all-important ANNUAL eye exam.
+If you are a Senior (65 years and older) or a child (18 and younger) you will pay $0 for your annual exam* That means that NEVER pay anything out of pocket for the all-important ANNUAL eye exam.
 This eye exam is what we call a “No Extra Fee” eye exam for seniors and children if there is a B.C.
-Care Card for that patient.* Students also pay a reduced eye exam fee of $60.
+Care Card for that patient.* Students also pay a reduced eye exam fee of $85.
 All Children and Students can get free, basic single vision lenses with the purchase of any eyeglass frame in the store.

 * The B.C.
 Medical Service Plan (See your B.C.
 Care Card) provides optometrists with a small payment for each senior and child eye exam in order to help provide all seniors and children with annual eye exams, as well as payments to cover the cost of all specialist appointments.
 Lifetime Eyecare has a longstanding policy of never charging these patients any additional fees for these eye exams and consultations unless the patient is either without a B.C.
 Care Card or requests additional services and/or consultations that are not covered by the B.C.
 Medical Services Plan.
 On occasion the Ophthalmologist may require an out-of-pocket payment if certain services are not covered by the B.C.
 Medical Services Plan.

-A. We are open Monday through Saturday 9am – 6pm.
-We are not open on Sundays.
-We also have an Optometrist and Optician on site every single day we are open.
-If you need to see an Eye Specialist, you don’t need to wait 6 months to a year, you can see Dr. Diep, our Retinal Specialist within days or weeks.
+If you need to see an Eye Specialist, you don’t need to wait 6 months to a year, for you can see Dr. Diep, our Retinal Specialist within days or weeks.

 PLEASE CALL IN ADVANCE TO MAKE AN APPOINTMENT.